massalabs/massa/docs/technical-doc/storage.md

 // Here, all `operations` were stored inside the global shared object store and `storage` has acquired local references to all of them.
 Objects that were already stored beforehand are not overwritten, but a local reference is simply acquired.
 ```

-### Claiming a local reference to an object that is alreay in the globally shared store
+### Claiming a local reference to an object that is already in the globally shared store

 Here we take the example of claiming a local reference to a set of operations that is already in the global shared object store.
 Note that the same applies to blocks and endorsements.